MatthewCYLau/react-terraform-aws-codepipeline/README.md

-# React App Terraform AWS CodePipeline Boilerplate
+# React Terraform AWS CodePipeline Boilerplate

 A reference project to deploy a React app onto AWS CodePipeline with Terraform